Shail-Shouryya/Increasing-Awareness/README.md

 * [America's health costs are scaring patients away from the ER](https://www.vox.com/health-care/2019/5/10/18526696/health-care-costs-er-emergency-room) - Sarah Kliff; May 10, 2019, 9:00am EDT
 * [Talking to the Law Student With a Novel Theory About Amazon’s Power](http://nymag.com/intelligencer/2019/05/amazon-antitrust-monopoly.html) - Benjamin Hart; May 11, 2019
 * [Bernie Sanders and Alexandria Ocasio-Cortez’s interest-rate cap could be the death knell for credit-card rewards programs](https://www.marketwatch.com/story/how-bernie-sanders-and-alexandria-ocasio-cortezs-proposal-to-cap-credit-card-interest-rates-at-15-could-hurt-consumers-2019-05-10) - MarketWatch; Published: May 12, 2019 1:35 p.m.
 ET
+* [Tips from a guy who managed to live in Manhattan on a $40,000 salary and still max out his 401(k) contributions](https://www.marketwatch.com/story/tips-from-a-guy-who-managed-to-live-in-manhattan-on-a-40000-salary-and-still-max-out-his-401k-contributions-2018-11-12) - MarketWatch; Published: Nov 12, 2018 1:43 p.m.
+ET

 # Life
 ## Daily Habits